Houston Jones Act Lawyers

 So why choose us to take on your case?
 Here are some of the benefits of working with Arnold & Itkin:

 If you have been seriously injured, the last thing that you want is to deal with a delayed case.
 You want help that is going to expedite the case, not slow it down.
-Due to our resources and our location, our Houston Jones Act law firm is known for moving cases fast.
-We have the same interests as you: to get justice as fast as possible. - We get better results for our clients.
+Due to our resources and our location, our Houston Jones Act law firm is known for moving matters fast.
+We have the same interests as you: to get justice as quickly as possible.

 Your main concern when you're knee-deep in a maritime claim is to get the maximum compensation that you deserve.
 Our firm has been known to be able to help maximize recovery for our clients.
 We have been involved in several multi-million dollar verdicts and settlements.
-This experience and track record isn't a promise or a guarantee since every case is unique, but it is indicative of our ability to help our clients and should be taken as such. - We have the experience to take on big companies.
+This experience and track record isn't a promise or a guarantee since every situation is unique, but it is indicative of our ability to help our clients and should be taken as such.

 If you're filing a claim against a large company, you need to know your attorney has the experience to handle the high-stakes situation.
 At Arnold & Itkin, we have taken on large corporations successfully again and again.
 We won't be daunted, and we won't be overwhelmed.
 We know the best way to do it and will fight for you.